solidometall/poc-playwright-java/Readme.md

 # This automation project implements E2E testing using Playwright, Java and maven.
-The demo site used is [atsea-sample-shop-app] (https://github.com/dockersamples/atsea-sample-shop-app/).
+The demo site used is [atsea-sample-shop-app](https://github.com/dockersamples/atsea-sample-shop-app/).

 # Configuration